logno-dev/rpg/BARD_CLASS_COMPLETE.md

 ## Summary

-The Bard class is now fully equipped with 101 pieces of charisma-focused gear and 40 powerful songs spanning damage, healing, and future support roles.
+The Bard class is now **fully playable** with 101 pieces of charisma-focused gear and 40 powerful songs spanning damage, healing, and future support roles.
 With extremely low mana costs and high charisma scaling, bards can maintain sustained performance in long encounters where other casters would run dry.
 The class fills a unique niche as a mana-efficient hybrid that can adapt to any role the party needs.

+### What's Complete:
+- ✅ Full equipment progression (1-60)
+- ✅ 40 abilities with damage/healing
+- ✅ Loot tables (mobs drop bard gear)
+- ✅ Crafting recipes (34 recipes)
+- ✅ Ability scrolls (learn songs from drops/merchants)
+- ✅ Merchant inventory (buy gear in regions 1-5)
+- ✅ Auto-starting gear (new characters with CHA >= 15 get bard starter pack)

+### How to Play a Bard:
+1. Create a new character with **Charisma >= 15** (recommended 18+ CHA)
+2. You'll automatically receive:
+   - Wooden Lute (offhand instrument)
+   - Full performer's outfit (Cap, Tunic, Gloves, Shoes)
+   - Sonic Blast (damage song)
+   - Melody of Mending I (healing song)
+3. Buy additional scrolls from merchants or loot them from mobs
+4. Progress through regions to find better instruments and armor

-**Next Steps**: Add loot tables, crafting recipes, implement buff system via ability_effects, and create starting bard equipment sets.
+**Next Steps**: Implement buff system via ability_effects table for support role songs.